 Ask yourself (or your teenager) this question: what financial institution, investment bank, or public company that deals with money is going to choose you over an identical job candidate who doesn’t have a drug conviction?
 Remember, other states haven’t decriminalized marijuana so Human Resources executives may not even understand that your conviction is not technically a crime in Connecticut.
-Click here to learn more about how to get your marijuana possession ticket ripped up in court.
+Contact us to learn more about how to get your marijuana possession ticket ripped up in court.

 Not necessarily.
 The good news is that some of the best Stamford, Greenwich and New Canaan Connecticut criminal lawyers / attorneys can actually reverse your guilty plea by mail to Possession of Marijuana.
-Teenagers don’t realize that pleading guilty by mail in Connecticut to Possession of Marijuana triggers a Connecticut DMV license suspension…that’s usually how your parents find out about your ticket.

-Reversing your guilty plea by mail to Connecticut marijuana possession can be done in limited scenarios, but you need to act quickly.
+Reversing your guilty plea by mail to illegal marijuana possession can be done in limited scenarios, but you need to act quickly.
 The process involves filing motion papers and a legal brief with the Connecticut Superior Court to argue that you were denied your rights to constitutional due process.
 If your lawyer is successful, then your guilty plea will be vacated and you will have a chance to fight your Connecticut marijuana possession ticket.